kexiZeroing/FE-Learning-notes/doc/angular-unit-test.md

 ```

 ### Mock and Spy
 We want to test pieces of code in isolation without needing to know about the inner workings of their dependencies.
-We create mocks using fake classes and taking control of them with Spies.
+We create mocks using fake classes and taking control of them with spies.

 `spyOn` installs a spy onto an existing object. (can only be used when the method already exists in the object)
 - By chaining the spy with **`and.callThrough`**, the spy will track all calls to it but delegate to the actual implementation.